caseyg/awesome/TOPICS.md

 ## educational

-*   [shareAI-lab/learn-claude-code](https://github.com/shareAI-lab/learn-claude-code) - Bash is all you need.
-A nano Claude Code–like agent, built from 0 to 1
+*   [shareAI-lab/learn-claude-code](https://github.com/shareAI-lab/learn-claude-code) - Bash is all you need -  A nano Claude Code–like agent, built from 0 to 1

 ## teaching

-*   [shareAI-lab/learn-claude-code](https://github.com/shareAI-lab/learn-claude-code) - Bash is all you need.
-A nano Claude Code–like agent, built from 0 to 1
+*   [shareAI-lab/learn-claude-code](https://github.com/shareAI-lab/learn-claude-code) - Bash is all you need -  A nano Claude Code–like agent, built from 0 to 1

 ## tutorial

-*   [shareAI-lab/learn-claude-code](https://github.com/shareAI-lab/learn-claude-code) - Bash is all you need.
-A nano Claude Code–like agent, built from 0 to 1
+*   [shareAI-lab/learn-claude-code](https://github.com/shareAI-lab/learn-claude-code) - Bash is all you need -  A nano Claude Code–like agent, built from 0 to 1

 *   [practical-tutorials/project-based-learning](https://github.com/practical-tutorials/project-based-learning) - Curated list of project-based tutorials